 The Foundation aligns with charitable organizations that focus on the well-being of the communities in which we operate and neighbouring communities, under the four guiding pillars: Social Justice, Mental Health, Youth Initiatives, and Food Insecurity & Poverty.
 In 2020-21, the Foundation focused their successful initiatives on Food Insecurity & Poverty.
-For 2022-23, from our employee survey results, the Foundation's initiatives are focused on the Foundation pillar of Mental Health.
+For 2022-23, the Foundation's initiatives are focused on the Foundation pillar of Mental Health.

-Since launching, the Foundation has raised over \$600,000 in donations through employee-led charitable giving and volunteer programs focused on community support.
+Since launching, the Foundation has raised over \$940,000 in donations through employee-led charitable giving and volunteer programs focused on community support.

-- In 2020/2021 raised over \$400,000 to fight food insecurity, including \$338,000 donated to Second Harvest and \$66,000 to food banks. - In 2022 raised nearly\$200,000 for Kids Help Phone through multiple staff led initiatives and FCR Thriving Neighbourhoods Foundation's 2022 Commercial Real Estate Softball Classic baseball tournament.
+- In 2020-21 raised over \$400,000 to fight food insecurity, including \$338.000 donated to Second Harvest and \$66,000 to food banks. - In 2022-23 raised over \$535,000 for Kids Help Phone through multiple staff led initiatives and events, including the FCR Thriving Neighbourhoods Foundation's annual Commercial Real Estate Softball Classic tournament.

-In addition to company-run volunteer and fundraising initiatives all full-time FCR employees are entitled to receive one paid day off each year and are encouraged to volunteer for a charity of their choice.
-In 2022, 82% of FCR staff utilized their volunteer day to support local charities in our communities.
+In 2024-25, based on employee survey results, the Foundation will once again focus its efforts on Food Insecurity & Poverty.
+Community Food Centres Canada (CFCC) will be the signature partner for this pillar.
+The Foundation's initiatives will be supporting CFCC's mission of building health, belonging and social justice in low-income communities across Canada through the power of food.
+In addition to company-run volunteer and fundraising initiatives all full-time FCR employees are entitled to one paid day off each year to volunteer for a charity of their choice.
+In 2023, 93% of FCR staff utilized their volunteer day to support local charities in our communities.